 The Hawkesbury–Nepean River Recovery Program (2009–12) aimed to achieve environmental outcomes for the Hawkesbury–Nepean River System by making more water available for the environment and reducing nutrient inputs.

 The program was funded by the Australian Government and managed by the former Office of the Hawkesbury–Nepean in partnership with other NSW agencies.
 It is currently managed by the Department of Primary Industries.

-The former NSW Office of Environment and Heritage (OEH) has purchased 4912 megalitres of unregulated river access licence shares across the Hawkesbury–Nepean catchment.
+The Department of Planning, Industry and Environment has purchased 4912 megalitres of unregulated river access licence shares across the Hawkesbury–Nepean catchment.